KarlsruheGraphGeneration/KaGen/README.md

 ---

 ### Random Hyperbolic Graphs
-Generate a two dimensional undirected random graph using the random hyperbolic graph model RHG(n, gamma, d).
+Generate a two dimensional undirected random hyperbolic graph.

 **Note:** On x86 systems, the generator can use 64 bit or 80 bit floating point numbers.
 This can be controlled explicitly by using the `--hp-floats` or `--no-hp-floats` flags.